Colourful Buildings and Street Art in Reykjavik, Iceland

 The concert hall has been inspired by the basalt rocks which can be found all over Iceland.
 For further information you can read a post I’ve written about Iceland’s basalt rocks and where you can find them.

 In a bid to conserve money, most of my time was spent walking around the streets of this lively city.
-If I could only describe Reykjavik in one word, it would be ‘quirky’ (just to confirm the thousands of people who’ve said that before me), because architecturally speaking, it’s far from beautiful or intricate yet its surprising colourfulness brings the city alive.
+If I could only describe Reykjavik in one word, it would be ‘quirky’ (just to confirm the thousands of people who’ve said that before me).
+Architecturally speaking, it’s far from beautiful in the traditional sense of the word, yet its colourful buildings and splashes of street art make it very photogenic and fun to explore.

-The colour is necessary because most buildings look more like garages.
-This is mainly due to the island’s lack of natural raw building materials such as wood and stone, so most buildings are made from concrete and corrugated steel.
+It has to be said, without all the colour most buildings would probably look more like drab garages.
+This is mainly due to the island’s lack of natural raw building materials such as wood and stone.
+Essentially most buildings are made from concrete and corrugated steel.
+They’re not ornate or fancy so the addition of colour is a way of inject some personality into the city and it has worked.

 Sculpture in Reykjavik